Quick Links

 No charge, no obligation, no hassles.

-Mars is not visible because it is close to the Sun.
+Venus is not visible because it is positioned very close to the Sun.

 Rising in the east: